 What is the vaginoplasty recovery like?

-Vaginoplasty is a surgical procedure designed to tighten the vaginal walls and improve vaginal health.
+Vaginoplasty is a commonly undertaken surgical procedure designed to tighten the vaginal walls and improve vaginal health.
 The recovery period after vaginoplasty can vary depending on several factors, including the extent of the procedure, the patient’s overall health, and the patient’s ability to follow the postoperative instructions provided by the surgeon.

 RELATED: What is recovery like after vaginoplasty surgery?